Turlough Convery

-Turlough Convery (born 18 March 1991) is an actor from Northern Ireland.
+Turlough Convery (born 18 March 1991) is an actor from Ireland.
 He is best known for his role as Bear in series 3 of the BBC Three series Killing Eve, as Liam in My Mad Fat Diary, and as Arthur Parker in the ITV series Sanditon.

 Early life

 Born on 18 March 1991, Convery grew up in Northern Ireland and attended Rockport School in Holywood, where he excelled at Drama.
 He later attended sixth form at Our Lady and St Patrick's College in Belfast, where he received a number of drama prizes.
 He trained in Musical Theatre at the Guildford School of Acting, where he won the 2013 Stephen Sondheim Society Student Performer of the Year Award.

 Career

 Convery has appeared in films such as Ready Player One and television series such as Netflix Resident Evil.
 His other notable roles include the Channel 4 series Fresh Meat, the 2019 psychological horror film Saint Maud, the 2021 film Belfast, the 2014 Black Mirror episode 'White Christmas', the BBC One series Poldark, and the 2018 miniseries Les Misérables.